 Michael J McEvoy

 Michael studied piano and viola at the Centre for Young Musicians and Leeds College of Music.
 He plays guitar, mandolin and other assorted stringed instruments which often feature in his scores.
-He gained a Masters in Composition for Screen from the Royal College of Music in London and was awarded the prestigious Joseph Horovitz Prize in Composition for Screen.
+In 2006 he gained a Masters in Composition for Screen from the Royal College of Music in London and was awarded the prestigious Joseph Horovitz Prize in Composition for Screen.